 - Jump start on spring.
 With the root establishment phase followed by a winter dormancy (instead of the intensity of long, hot summer days), we’ve found fall gardens to respond quickly in spring and start above-ground growth sooner after transplant date than spring plantings.
 Colorado summers can wreak havoc on newly planted perennials and demand a bit more attentiveness.

 The header photo shows our Resource Central office garden’s progress over the course of 9 months.
 Image one shows the garden upon planting in late September (year 1) and then image 2 depicts the garden in late June the following year (year 2).
 Quite a successful first spring season!
 We hope you give fall planting a try!
-The fall 2021 Garden In A Box season begins this summer and will be available for pickup in September.
+Purchase your fall 2023 Garden In A Box now!
+Pick up and plant in late August / early September.